practicald2t/hackathon/README.md

 - `top_p` - the top-p sampling parameter (default: 0.95)
 - `top_k` - the top-k sampling parameter (default: 50)

-See the script `scripts/example.py` to get an idea of how to use the API.
+See `scripts/generation/example.py` to get an idea of how to use the API.

 We have currently 8 NVIDIA RTX A4000 GPUs with 16GB of memory each, we can try to allocate more / larger GPUs if needed.

+We can also swap the models for the ones you are interested in (in case we can fit them on our GPUs).

 Generally, we would like to have a single model per team to minimize the delay.
 Please, agree on the node number you will be using with the other teams.